docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 The text of the item to find.

 For list objects (ListBox, DropDownList or TreeView) only.
-Looks in this object’s items array for an item object with the given text value.
+Looks in this object's items array for an item object with the given text value.
 Returns the item object if found; otherwise, returns null. hide()